Tyelab/bruker_control/README.md

 2. _Containerizing RAW data converstion to HDF5 files onto SNL Cluster_

+**_The first steps of this have been completed!
+We can now spawn many converters across docker enabled machines.
+Enabling an automated conversion to H5 is the next step.
+Automatically initiating this conversion process using CRON is under development.
+Developments can be found in the `bruker_pipeline` repository in this organization._**

 Kay has expressed the need for file conversion and processing to be done on the SNL cluster instead of locally on the machine.
 The [Deisseroth Lab](https://github.com/deisseroth-lab/two-photon) has a version of Prairie View's utilities that are containerized into a [Docker Image](https://www.docker.com/).
 Jorge recently gave me access to the SNL machines with Docker installed as well as permissions to